South African Touring Cars

-The Global Touring Car Championship (known commercially as the Sasol GTC Championship) is a South African touring car series co-founded by Gary Formato and Vic Maharaj in 2016 and sanctioned by Motorsport South Africa.
+South African Touring Cars (formerly the Global Touring Car Championship) is a South African touring car series co-founded by Gary Formato and Vic Maharaj in 2016 and sanctioned by Motorsport South Africa.
+The series, which was renamed in 2024, has dubbed itself South Africa's "premier motorsport championship".
 Sasol has been the series' title sponsor and sole fuel supplier since its inaugural season.
-It has dubbed itself South Africa's "premier motorsport championship".

 The series is divided into two classes, namely GTC (which runs silhouette racing cars) and GTC Supacup.

 History

 Following the folding of the National Production Car Championship in late 2015, South Africa lacked a premier touring car racing series.
 The Sasol GTC Championship (which had been in development for nearly four years), spearheaded by Vic Maharaj and Gary Formato, was given the green light by Motorsport South Africa in March 2015.

 The new series was set to be attractive due to its lower costs (reportedly ZAR200,000 less for a season than the NPCC).
 All the cars would run identical six-speed Albins sequential gearboxes (identical to those used in the Supercars Championship), shock absorbers, suspension and brakes in order to aid cost-saving.
 The car regulations would be frozen for the series's first five seasons, and car development was banned.
 Originally slated to consist of four manufacturers (Audi, Ford, Nissan and Jaguar) fielding 12 cars between them, there were only 10 cars fielded in the inaugural race at Zwartkops Raceway.
 With Nissan and Jaguar completely pulling out before the championship even began, the series attracted Volkswagen and BMW to also enter two and four cars respectively.

 The inaugural season calendar consisted of seven rounds with two races each, except for the rounds at Killarney Race Track and Aldo Scribante, of which each had three races.
 It kicked off at Zwartkops Raceway on the 9th of August, seeing South African racing veteran Michael Stephen take the series' first ever victory.
 The season finale was staged at Prince George Circuit in East London, with Stephen being crowned the first Sasol GTC champion.
 Gennaro Bonafede finished as championship runner-up with five victories to his name.